- Live Streaming Overview

 - Send a follow-up survey or quick poll.
 This will allow you to measure the quality and effectiveness of the stream.

 - Encourage viewers to watch from a central location, like a meeting room.
 This will reduce network bandwidth, improving the stream quality for those viewers.

 - Use a portable wifi hotspot if available.
 Even with a high-speed office connection, 1000 viewers sharing the network will limit your individual bandwidth.
 Having a dedicated internet connection will guarantee few fluctuations.

 - Use a dedicated device with notifications disabled to ensure minimal interruptions via phone calls, email, text, etc.

-In order to successfully live stream on a corporate network, your IT team will need to whitelist the following ports:
+In order to successfully live stream on a corporate network, your IT team will need to allowlist the following ports:

 - 80 and 443 (these may already be unblocked by default)

 - 8554 TCP (for proper live streaming from the broadcaster side and viewing of a live stream on a mobile device)

 - 6262 TCP (for proper viewing of a live stream from a web browser)